particle-iot/docs/src/content/reference/SDKs/ios.md

 #### Retrieve current data usage (Electron & 3G Boron only)
 _Starting SDK version 0.5.0_

-Assuming here that `myElectron` is an active instance of `ParticleDevice` class which represents an Electron device:
+Assuming here that `myElectron` is an active instance of `ParticleDevice` class which represents an Electron device.
+Please note that due to hardware limitations this method is not available for LTE Boron devices:

 **Objective-C**
 ```objc